Teddydesta/EcoImpactAfrica/README.md

 ### Carbon FootPrint Tracker App
+C# web application which provide a user-friendly tool for calculating the carbon footprint.
 This application will take various inputs like energy consumption, transportation details, employee travel, material and waste etc., and calculate the carbon footprint.
-The application will also present this data in an easy-to-understandformat.
+The application will also present this data in an easy-to-understand format.

   **Main Features​**